jahzielv/jahzielv.github.io/_drafts/pwanimals.md

 First off, if you haven't checked the app out, head to [pwanimals.glitch.me](https://pwanimals.glitch.me) to see it in action!
 As you can see, it's super simple: it displays a random picture of an animal, and reloads a fresh animal pic when you press the button.
 If you're offline, the app's UI still loads, but the button is disabled and informs you that you're offline.
-Pretty basic stuff, but I figured I'd start small :P
+Additionally, when you create Pretty basic stuff, but I figured I'd start small :P

 One of the main things I wanted to get out of my day of learning